-If you don’t meet the criteria for approval for transitioning from summer-to-fall housing, but are here for the summer and will be here for the fall, you may be eligible to utilize the free short-term summer-to-fall storage option in Armstrong Basement.
+If you don’t meet the criteria for approval for transitioning from summer-to-fall housing, but are here for the summer and will be here for the fall, you are eligible for limited storage if you are an international student and/or a financial aid student.
 See the “Summer-to-Fall Storage” section on the “Campus & Local Services” page.

 There is no housing charge to eligible students.
 However, please note:

 - The value of the housing may be considered taxable income for the student; Human Resources has more information about that if you’re interested – contact them directly with questions or concerns @ 413.597.2681.